pedestal/pedestal/README.md

 ### Running the tests

 After installing all the library components, you can run the tests with `lein sub test` from a local checkout of this repository.
+The majority of the tests are in the [service directory](./service/test/io/pedestal)

 ---